peterhinch/micropython-micro-gui/README.md

  passing positional and keyword arguments to the constructor of the new, user defined, screen.
  * `back(cls)` Restore previous screen.
+ * `value(cls, val=None)` The `val` arg can be any Python type.
+It allows widgets on a `Screen` to store information in a way which can be accessed from the calling screen.
+This typically occurs after the screen has closed and no longer exists as an instance, hence the use of a classmethod.

 These are uncommon:__
  * `shutdown(cls)` Clear the screen and shut down the GUI.
 Normally done by a